 These techniques allow the scammer to obtain a new SIM card with your telephone number using the personal data that they stole from you previously.
 With your phone number in their hands, they can now gain access to all your financial data, including OTPs and password resets, and can also easily transfer funds from your bank into their own account.
 The worst part about this is that they can carry out every step of the SIM swap scam without even sounding any alarms.
 On activation of the new SIM, your phone will stop working and you will not be aware of any transactions made by the scammers in your bank accounts.

-Signs that you might be a victim of an SIM swap fraud
+Signs that you might be a victim of a SIM card swap fraud

 - Unable to place calls or send texts: - If you are suddenly expressing difficulty in placing calls or sending texts, chances are that fraudsters might have deactivated your SIM and currently have access to your phone number.